 CPR is fortunate to have a number of great volunteers.
 There are many ways volunteers help our organization, and several different volunteer opportunities.

-Pet Fostering Volunteers: One of the biggest reasons people stay in abusive relationships is because they fear what will happen to their pets if they were to leave their abuser.
+One of the biggest reasons people stay in abusive relationships is that they fear what will happen to their pets if they leave their abuser.
 Volunteer pet fostering gives people a short-term place to house their animals while they are transitioning to a safe environment.
 If you are interested in being on the list for potential pet fostering, please contact us.

 CPR has many opportunities for adults and youth to volunteer for one-time projects.
 We have a large yard that is maintained including many trees and bushes.
 We also appreciate help with fundraisers and events.
 If you have a skill you think could be helpful, please give us a call.

 CPR Board of Directors:

 CPR is governed by a five-member board made up of members of our community.
 These individuals volunteer their time to help advance our mission and improve services to victims of crime.
 If you are interested in applying to be on our board, please contact us for an application.